iliorik/GigaShell/README.md

 # -> [E]xecute, [D]escribe, [A]bort: e
 ...
 ```
-Shell GPT is aware of OS and `$SHELL` you are using, it will provide shell command for specific system you have.
-For instance, if you ask `sgpt` to update your system, it will return a command based on your OS.
+GigaShell is aware of OS and `$SHELL` you are using, it will provide shell command for specific system you have.
+For instance, if you ask `giga` to update your system, it will return a command based on your OS.
 Here's an example using macOS:
 ```shell
 giga -s "update my system"
 # -> sudo softwareupdate -i -a